ManifoldScholar/manifold-docusaurus/docs/backend/pages.md

 ### Purpose

 Manifold differentiates Pages into three categories that describe its purpose: **Supplemental Content**, **Privacy Policy**, or **Terms and Conditions**.
-The system has specific uses for Pages that serve as the instance’s **Privacy Policy** and **Terms and Conditions**, and so only one Page per instance can be assigned those purposes, respectively, from this dropdown.

-A link to the instance’s **Terms and Conditions** Page is be included in the account creation form, with language indicating that by creating an account on the instance, new users are agreeing to the terms therein laid out. **Privacy Policy** Pages are earmarked for a similar purpose, oriented around the work we are currently doing to ensure the system is in compliance with the European Unions General Data Protection Regulation (GDPR).
+Links to an instance’s **Privacy Policy** and **Terms and Conditions** are included in the account creation form.
+On that form, Manifold requires new users to activate a checkbox to confirm that by creating an account on the instance, they are agreeing to that instance’s Privacy Policy and Terms and Conditions.
+Because these pages have such a specific and targeted use, only one page per instance can be defined with this dropdown as being either the Privacy Policy or the Terms and Conditions.

 All other Pages (e.g., preservation or accessibility statements) are considered by Manifold to be **Supplemental Content**.
-There is no limit to the number of Pages that are added as such.
+There is no limit to the number of pages that are added as such.

 ### External Page?